-- > Spill from platforms and drilling rigs (including equipment and pipelines) due to vessel impact.
-Both dedicated and passing vessels are considered. - > Spill from ships after collision with a platform or a drilling rig.
+- Spill from platforms and drilling rigs (including equipment) due to vessel impact.
+Both dedicated and passing vessels are considered.
+Only spills of 1 tonne and above are considered (see Section 2.2.8). - Spill from ships after collision with a platform or a drilling rig.
 Both dedicated and passing vessels are considered.
 The two types of ship are, however, modelled separately using different models.